-Check out the restaurant menu ahead of time.
-You can either look at the menu when you go there a couple of days before the interview, look for the menu online, or call the restaurant and ask them to fax or email a copy of their menu to you.
+- Check out the restaurant menu ahead of time.
+You can either look at the menu when you go there a couple of days before the interview, look for the menu online, or call the restaurant and ask them to email a copy of their menu to you.

 - Review the menu, and decide on an entree ahead of time.
 If you choose your entree ahead of time, or at least have a couple of appropriate menu items in mind, it will be one less decision that you will have to worry about on the day of your lunch or dinner interview.

 - Choose an entree in the mid-price range that you will enjoy, but that will be simple and won't require a lot of your attention while eating.
 Be sure to choose something that you can eat without a lot of effort because you want to focus on the conversation, not the food.
 Spaghetti, mussels, lobster etc. are not good choices because they are too messy, and they require too much of your attention to eat them.

 - Even though you will have already decided what you will order, let the employer take the lead when it comes to ordering the meal.
 That way you can take cues, such as whether to order an appetizer or not, from the employer (i.e. If he or she orders soup or salad, you should, too.
 If the interviewer just orders a main course, you should avoid ordering soup or salad).
 Also, try to ensure that the entree you order is in the same price range as the entree the employer orders.

 - Typically, you should avoid ordering alcohol.
 Even a single drink can make it difficult for some people to express themselves clearly or can cause them to slip and say something (a gripe about your past employer, perhaps) that is better left unsaid.